How to Know You Need Self Care

 Soul Centered Spiritual Wellness and Self Care

-Burn out often happens when you fuel your life on self inflicted unrealistic expectations.
+Burn out happens when you fuel your life on self inflicted unrealistic expectations.
 I’d twisted myself into a pretzel in attempting to tick all the boxes I thought necessary.
-I was a mom of five, homeschooling, moving continents and packing up houses, all while loosing my Mom to cancer.
+I was a mom of five, homeschooling, moving continents and packing up houses, all while grieving the loss of my Mom to cancer.
 I facilitated endless dinner events in our home assisting my husband’s role in pastoral ministry.
 My internal code was, “Serve.
 Give.
 Rinse and repeat.”
 I drove myself on fumes.

 There’s a good reason the lights on our cars’ dashboard are nick named ‘idiot lights.’
 It’s idiotic to ignore their flashes!
 And you pay a high price for doing so.